shoab10/Messenger-REST-api/README.md

 # Messenger-REST-api
 This is a Java RESTful API for a social media application using JAX-RS (Jersey) and Maven for dependenccy management.
 The api has several basic create, read, update, delete (CRUD) functionalities.
-Various excpetion handling and HATEOAS concepts are implemeted.
+Various exception handling and HATEOAS concepts also implemeted.

-# TODO
+TODO:

 Yet to implement front-end web application.
 Node, AngularJs etc

-#Issues
+Issues:

 Please report suggestions and feeback.
 Thanks !!!

 Server: